 When Hurricane Sandy flooded the first floor (including my bedroom) of my parent’s house, I was thrilled to find out my mom had managed to save so many of my belongings.
 However, my clothes did not fare so well.
 Luckily I had just moved the entirety of my winter wardrobe up to Boston with me; however, my spring/summer wardrobe was pretty much destroyed.

 As the warm weather approaches and I start to pick up a few pieces at a time, I have put myself on a strict budget.
 However, it is very difficult to stick to a budget when you are shopping for everything from shorts to sandals to bathing suits.
+But there are ways to build a wardrobe on a budget.
 I plan to continue following these tips and rules to be sure I do not go over my budget:

 - Start shopping in your closet.
 Before I even started shopping, I was sure to do a complete inventory of what I actually had.
 Many of my basics such as cardigans and jeans from the winter are perfectly fine to transition into spring and summer.
 This also forced me to do a little spring cleaning.
 By taking an inventory of what I had, I was able to donate and sell what I didn’t need or want anymore.